24/7 Free Live Search

 Frequently Asked Questions, Pinellas County Jail

 Pinellas County is served by the 6th Judicial Circuit of Florida.
 Felonies and first appearances are typically heard at the county courthouse in Clearwater.
-Misdemeanors and traffic cases are handled in County Court within the same circuit.
+The County Court within the same circuit handles misdemeanors and traffic cases.

-No. All official Florida sheriff inmate search systems are free, as required by the Florida Sunshine Law (Chapter 119).
+No. Every official Florida sheriff inmate search is free to use under the Florida Sunshine Law (Chapter 119).
 This site is free.
 Our phone line is free.
 Third-party sites that charge are reselling the same free public records that Pinellas County Sheriff's Office publishes directly.

-Most Florida county jails contract with a third-party commissary service (often Keefe Commissary, Access Corrections, TouchPay, or similar).
-Deposits can be made online, by phone, or at on-site kiosks in the jail lobby.
+Commissary deposits at most Florida jails go through a third-party contractor such as Keefe Commissary, Access Corrections, or TouchPay.
+Online, phone, and in-person lobby kiosk options are available.
 Call the jail at (727) 582-6200 or check the Pinellas County Sheriff's Office website for the current contracted provider.

 Pinellas County Sheriff's Office holds pretrial defendants and those sentenced to 364 days or less.
-Anyone sentenced to over a year on a state felony goes to Florida Department of Corrections (search at fdc.myflorida.com).
+Sentences of more than one year on state felonies mean transfer to Florida Department of Corrections (FDC) (search at fdc.myflorida.com).
 Federal charges result in BOP custody (bop.gov/inmateloc).
 ICE detainees are housed at separate ICE facilities (locator.ice.gov).

-Standard first-class mail is accepted at most Florida county jails and is inspected before delivery.
-Include the inmate's full legal name and booking number on the envelope.
+At most Florida county jails, first-class mail is accepted and inspected before being delivered to the inmate.
+Always put the inmate's full legal name and their booking number on the envelope.
 Check with Pinellas County Sheriff's Office for the correct mailing address format.
-Do not send cash, checks, gift cards, or packages; use the contracted deposit service for funds.
+Cash, checks, gift cards, and packages cannot be sent by mail.
+Use the contracted deposit service for funds.

 Sponsored